Is a blood pressure of 54/54 good or bad?

 You may be wondering if a blood pressure of 54/54 is considered good or bad or if it's too high, too low, or normal.

-According to the American Heart Association, a blood pressure reading of 54/54 would be considered low blood pressure (hypotension).
-Low blood pressure, or hypotension, is defined by a systolic reading (the top number) of less than 90 and a diastolic reading (the bottom number) of less than 60.
+According to the American Heart Association, a blood pressure reading of 54/54 would be considered hypotension, or low blood pressure.
+Low blood pressure, or hypotension, is defined by a systolic reading (the top number) of less than 90 or a diastolic reading (the bottom number) of less than 60.
 Low blood pressure generally isn't considered an issue unless it causes symptoms (such as dizziness, light-headedness, or fainting) or unless it drops suddenly.

 What is a good blood pressure reading?

 According to the American Heart Association, a normal blood pressure reading is lower than 120/80.
 While there is no specific number for low blood pressure, most experts say blood pressure is too low when it causes symptoms or drops suddenly.
 In general, though, low blood pressure can be considered anything under 90/60.